panastasiadist/Enqueueror/docs/guide/asset-preprocessing.md

 # Asset Preprocessing

-Enqueueror inspires from SASS and LESS, enabling developers to use PHP as a way to generate CSS or JavaScript code to be served to the browser.
-The preprocessed versions of the assets are served from the **`/wp-content/uploads/enqueueror`** directory.
+Drawing inspiration from SASS and LESS, Enqueueror empowers developers to use PHP for generating CSS or JavaScript code to be served to the browser.
+The preprocessed versions of these assets are served from the **`/wp-content/uploads/enqueueror`** directory.

 ## Preprocessing CSS

-- Create asset files following the required naming conventions and the **`.css.php`** file extension.
+- Create asset files adhering to the necessary naming conventions and use the **`.css.php`** file extension.
-- Implement PHP code which outputs valid CSS code.
+- Write PHP code that generates valid CSS code.
-- Optionally use **`style`** tags when not within the PHP execution context, to benefit from any CSS features supported by your IDE.
+- If not within the PHP execution context, you may optionally use **`style`** tags to take advantage of any CSS features your IDE supports.

 #### Plain CSS code without utilizing PHP

 ```css
 /* global.css.php */
 .element { margin: 0 }
 ```

 #### Plain CSS code using `style` tags without utilizing PHP

 ```html
 <style>
     /* global.css.php */